AdaRoseCannon/pwa-talks/dynabyte.md

 Minimising drain on users attention, be useful and timely but not intrusive.

 Become an invaluable part of their phone experience and they will keep coming back.

-## Good Push Notifications

-The overarching theme here is: Inform the user, show them they have control.

-When to ask for permission, give context clues.
-Don't expect the user to trust you.

-Say what you are going to use them for and make it clear where they can reduce their notifications.

-Push notifications need to be timely.
-Don't alert for something that does not need immediate attention.

-Allow the user to not open your app.

-A "yes or no" answer can be done in the notification itself!

-> # Web App Patterns
->
-> PRPL
->
-> Web App Shell Model
->
-> Headless Web
->
-> Graph of when push notifications get ignored
->
-> Slack's Notification flow chart.

 -->

 <script>